The prospect of harnessing clean energy and saving, or even making money can be exciting for many solar energy consumers.

 How do I choose a stand alone solar power system?

 The most important thing to understand about solar power systems is that there are many different types and configurations.
-Choosing the right solar power solution for your needs involves understanding how much electricity you are likely to consume.
-You can often identify this information by looking at your previous electricity bills.
-Find the highest amount that you have consumed in the past and use this as a benchmark for determining your needs.
-Buy a system that can supply at least as many kilowatts as you think you will need.
+In most cases the types of solar panel systems are compatible with the variety of solar storage batteries on the market and new technology including AC coupling enables batteries to be retrofitted to existing solar panel installations.
+Choosing the right type of solar panel system for your home involves understanding how much electricity you are likely to consume.
+You can often identify accurate energy consumption data with smart energy monitoring devices or you can get an estimate from your previous electricity bills.
+When using your energy bill to estimate usage, you should simply look for the highest amount of energy that you have consumed during the most recent period and use this as a benchmark for determining the type of solar panels and storage setup for your home or business.
+To make it simple, buy a solar panel system that can supply the minimal amount of kilowatts that you think you will need.

 Are there different types of solar panels?